-Of the three to six million individuals diagnosed with urinary incontinence in the U.K., a majority suffer from stress incontinence.
-This form of incontinence occurs when the bladder leaks due to sudden pressure within the abdomen and on the bladder, such as that caused by exercise, coughing, sneezing, laughing or lifting heavy objects.
-Though men are as likely to suffer from stress incontinence, it is more common in women, especially those over 40.
+Of the three to six million women diagnosed with urinary incontinence in the U.K., a majority suffer from stress incontinence.
+Stress incontinence occurs when the pressure in the bladder increases more than the strength of the urethra to stay closed (the urethra is the tube from the bladder through which urine passes out of the body).
+A sudden extra pressure such as that caused by exercise, coughing, sneezing, laughing or lifting heavy objects can cause urine to leak from the urethra.
 1 in 5 women have some degree of stress incontinence though the number may be higher as many hide their condition due to embarrassment.

 - Damage to the bladder due to surgical procedures such as hysterectomy

 - A lack of the hormone oestrogen as seen in the menopause

 - Medicines such as diuretics, antidepressants and sedatives

 If you tend to leak a small to moderate amount of urine, especially when you cough, sneeze or laugh, consider visiting your GP or practice nurse.
 Initial investigation should involve providing a urine specimen to exclude infection and an examination to rule out pelvic floor prolapse or other causes such as large fibroids pressing on the bladder.

 Our specialised pelvic floor physiotherapists at the Beaumont Hospital can assess your symptoms and provide a tailored program with biofeedback to maximise success.
 Instruction in proper technique along with ongoing supervision can often give better results than ‘DIY’ pelvic floor exercises found on the internet or patient leaflets.

 Surgery for stress incontinence

 Surgery is considered when conservative measures have failed, if you plan to have more children, this may affect your decision as the physical strain of pregnancy and childbirth can sometimes cause surgical treatments to fail and you may therefore wish to delay surgery.